The Most Beautifullest Thing in This World

 The Most Beautifullest Thing in This World is the debut solo studio album by American rapper Keith Murray.
-It was released November 8, 1994 via Jive Records.
-Recording sessions took place at Rockin' Reel Studios in East Northport, New York and at The Music Palace in West Hempstead, New York.
-Production was handled by Erick Sermon, who also served as executive producer, Redman, Rod "KP" Kirkpatrick and Busta Rhymes.
+It was released November 8, 1994, via Jive Records.
+The recording sessions took place at Rockin' Reel Studios in East Northport, New York and at The Music Palace in West Hempstead, New York.
+The album was produced by Erick Sermon, who also served as executive producer, Redman, Rod "KP" Kirkpatrick and Busta Rhymes.
 It features guest appearances from Erick Sermon, Redman, Hurricane Gee, Jamal and Paul Hightower.